Pseudo-Obstruction

 format_list_bulletedContents add remove

-The disorder most commonly affects the caecum and ascending colon, however can affect the whole bowel.
-It is a rare condition, yet is most common in the elderly.
+The disorder most commonly affects the caecum and ascending colon, however can affect the whole of the large colon.

-In this article, we shall look at the causes, key clinical features, investigations and management of acute colonic pseudo-obstruction.
+In this article, we shall look at the clinical features, investigations and management of pseudo-obstruction.

 Pathophysiology